SecurityEssentials/Teams2NVivo/README.md

 [Microsoft Teams](https://twitter.com/MicrosoftTeams) does surprisingly good automated transcription, and these transcripts can be downloaded along with the corresponding recordings.

 This utility allows you to use these transcripts with [NVivo](https://www.qsrinternational.com/nvivo-qualitative-data-analysis-software/home), the popular qualitative analysis software.
-It's written in *awk* so it requires no extra software on any Mac or Linux system, and only one extra app (see below) on MS Windows.
+It's written in HTML and JavaScript so only requires your browser to run.

  NVivo doesn't allow you to code two transcript items at once, so this combines as many items by a single speaker as possible.
 And Teams transcription times aren't always aligned with the start of the recording, so this implements a 'time shift'.